-Winton Centre for Risk and Evidence Communication: online tool and logo design
+Winton Centre for Risk and Evidence Communication: online tool and identity design

 The Winton Centre was set up on the basis that everyone has a right to balanced evidence on issues important to them; evidence presented in a transparent way, to inform but not persuade.

 Working with Ilan Goodman and Dr Alexandra Freeman, we developed a design for an online tool aimed at press officers and journalists working to communicate risk research from health & the social sciences:

 Logo and strapline